aaronparker/evergreen/docs/find.md

 ## Alias

-`Find-EvergeeenApp` has an alias of `fea` to simplify retrieving supported applications, for example:
+`Find-EvergreenApp` has an alias of `fea` to simplify retrieving supported applications, for example:

 ```powershell
 PS /Users/aaron> fea